LiberTEM/LiberTEM/docs/source/api.rst

 ................

-By default, LiberTEM keeps the default Dask scheduler as-is and only uses the :code:`Client` internally to make sure existing workflows keep running as before.
+By default, LiberTEM keeps the default Dask scheduler as-is and only uses the Dask :code:`Client` internally to make sure existing workflows keep running as before.
 For a closer integration it can be beneficial to use the same scheduler for both LiberTEM and other Dask computations.
 There are several options for that: